 Also, I want to clarify something else that "Mr. Load Turd" said about me recently.
 While sitting at The Silly Goose's bar with our mutual friends (who started things off with a discussion about where LeBron James will play next season), I overheard "Load" bragging about his dysfunctional barbecue team's "trophy" that it won at the Memphis in May BBQ Fest.
 He was playfully rubbing it in that his team took a trophy while our friends left the fest empty-handed.
 Although I didn't comment on it while I was at the bar (other than responding to "Turd" calling me a retard), I chuckled at what I heard.
 For "Roly Poly" to talk shit about winning a non-food trophy to guys who bailed out his "well managed"

-Labels: Appetizers/Bar Food, Commentary, Downtown, Pizza, Tacos
+Labels: Appetizers/Bar Food, Brunch, Burgers, Commentary, Downtown, Pasta, Pizza, Tacos

 Follow Ken's Food Find